 “Through our organization, we aim to ensure that the people within our community never have to wonder where their next meal is coming from,” says Lois Lundin, executive director of Backus Community Center.
 “There is already so much going on in the world, we want to relieve families of one less thing to worry about.”

 Backus Community Café began in 2012 preparing and serving meals with the help of local volunteers, but in recent years, local need for the café's support has increased exponentially.
-Between 2019 and 2021, the café increased the number of yearly from 00 to well over 25,000 in order to meet the demand of the community’s rising poverty rate and increased food insecurity in the wake of COVID-19.
+Between 2019 and 2021, the café increased the number of yearly meals provided from 4,600 to well over 25,000 in order to meet the demand of the community’s rising poverty rate and increased food insecurity in the wake of COVID-19.

 Through its work, the organization has also created an important avenue to build community.
 From its summer food service program for children, to the space it provides for elderly residents to gather and socialize, to the engagement of its local volunteers, the café continues to bring neighbors together to build community connection.